raspberrypilearning/people-in-space-indicator/en/step_6.md

 --- /task ---

 --- task ---
-+ Test that your LEDs work using the `on` method to turn them all on.
++ Add some code to turn all of the LEDs on, so that you can check that they work properly.

 --- code ---
 ---